andreafioraldi/frida-fuzzer/README.md

 The desing is highly inspired and based on AFL/AFL++.

-ATM the mutator is quite simple, just the AFL's havoc and splice stages and the seed selection is simply FIFO (no favored paths, no trimming, no extra features).
+ATM the mutator is quite simple, just the AFL's havoc and splice stages.
-Obviously these features are planned, if you want to contribute adding them PR are well accepted.

-I tested only on the two examples under tests/, this is a WIP project but is know to works at least on GNU/Linux x86_64 and Android x86_64.
+I tested only on the examples under tests/, this is a WIP project but is know to works at least on GNU/Linux x86_64 and Android x86_64.

-You need Frida >= 12.8.1 to run this (`pip3 install -U frida`) and frida-tools to compile harness.
+You need Frida >= 12.8.1 to run this (`pip3 install -U frida`) and frida-tools to compile the harness.

 ## Usage